Losmercy/Threat-Intelligence/README.md

 ## Detection & Prevention Strategies

 ### Detection
-Like all malwares, MedusaLocker can be detected on endpoints once they have gained initial access.
-Most effective detection strategy would be  SIEM investigation for some IOC’s of the malware including but not limited to:
+* Deploy YARA scanning on endpoints to detect strings associated with Medusa Locker based on certain conditions.
-* Process creation using command line/powershell: Windows EventID 4688 or Sysmon ID 1
+* SIEM Investigation - Process creation using command line/powershell or other LOLBins on the host: Windows EventID 4688 or Sysmon ID 1
-* Any usage of LOLBins within the compromised hosts and other hosts on the network
-* File Creation, access, deletion and/or modification - Sysmon ID 11, 23
+* SIEM Investigation - File Creation, access, deletion and/or modification - Sysmon ID 11, 23
-* Registry key creation and modification: Windows EventID and Sysmon 12,13, 14 for any sign of persistence
+* SIEM Investigation - Registry key creation and modification: Windows EventID and Sysmon 12,13, 14 for any sign of persistence

  ### Prevention
+* Restrict use of LOLBins (e.g., PowerShell, cmd.exe)
+* Implement file reputation checks
+* Harden registry policies and monitor critical keys

 </div>

 <div>